butaixianran/Stable-Diffusion-Webui-Civitai-Helper/README.md

 ## Civitai API Security Check
 Since last website down of civitai, it has more strict checking for request's frequency.
-Once it thinks this extension is sending requests to quickly, it gonna re-direct extension's API request to Cloudflare's real human checking page.
+Once it thinks this extension's request is not secured, it gonna re-direct extension's API request to Cloudflare's real human checking page.
 Then this extension can not get any information back.

 In that case, you have to wait until civitai unblock you.
 It could take hours.

 Since v1.5.1, TI scanning is forced to delay 1 second to avoid this case.
-So you should be find if you are using 1.5.1 or later.
+And since 1.5.4, there is a default header in all API request to fake as a browser.
+So you should be find if you are using 1.5.4 or later.

 ## Feature Request